kitchenplan/kitchenplan/README.md

 Kitchenplan is a small tool to fully automate the installation and configuration of an OSX workstation (or server for that matter) using Chef.
 But while doing so manually is not a trivial undertaking, Kitchenplan has abstracted away all the hard parts.

-## History

-This is a brand new implementation of Kitchenplan.
-If you have issues with this new versions, please use [version2](https://github.com/kitchenplan/kitchenplan/blob/version2/README.md) for now.

 ## Using kitchenplan

 ### Installation